 Combined Surface Water Management and Preliminary Flood Risk Assessments for Cambridgeshire, including option assessment and mitigation design.

-Other work undertaken by ESI has included the redevelopment of an industrial site within the flood plain of the Poyle Brook in Slough (April 2012).
+Other work undertaken has included the redevelopment of an industrial site within the flood plain of the Poyle Brook in Slough (April 2012).
 ESI liaised with the client and Environment Agency to agree a flood mitigation strategy that attenuated site run-off and enhanced the biodiversity of the river corridor.
 Run-off calculations were undertaken using the flood estimation handbook to derive the required storage of swale and attenuation pond features necessary to reduce site run-off.
 As a result of this work the site was granted Planning Permission.

 To meet the requirements of the code for sustainable homes a complex and challenging drainage strategy was developed (November 2012) for 4 proposed dwellings using a combined system incorporating soakaways and surface attenuation ponds which helped the developer obtain the required credits from the code for sustainable homes necessary to obtain planning permission.